What funding opportunities are available?

 Social Impact Fellowship Fund | Created to help recipients accelerate and advance their venture creation in social impact sectors, the Navab Fund will award $200,000 per year in grants to Harvard student-led ventures over five years, and kicked off in 2019.
 Learn More >

-Spark Grants | The Harvard Innovation Labs are excited to announce the availability of Spark Grants!
-Established to support students in advancing unique and timely ideas for ventures with the power to spark meaningful change, Spark Grants are awarded by the Harvard Innovation Labs.
-Spark Grants are intended to help students achieve key milestones in the venture development process and build a strong foundation for continued growth.
-Ventures may be for-profit or non-profit.
+Spark Grants | Established to support student ventures across all 13 Harvard Schools, Spark Grants are awarded by the Harvard Innovation Labs.
+Spark Grants are intended to help students validate demand and build a strong foundation for continued growth.
+Ventures with a for-profit or a non-profit business model are welcome to apply.
 Learn more >